About Jiquilillo & The Rancho

 Jiquilillo’s past is a bit rocky and includes tsunamis and hurricanes reeking havoc along the coast.
 In 1992 a Tsunami destroyed six blocks of the village.
 Villagers, although devastated, began to rebuild only to encounter Hurricane Mitch in 1998, causing even more damage.
 Thankfully, the people of the community are dedicated and full of life and have been slowly rebuilding and reaffirming their roots here in the community.

 Jiquilillo features miles of beautiful beach.
-A 20 minute walk down the road will take you to the community of Los Zorros.
+A 20-minute walk down the road will take you to the community of Los Zorros.
 Here you will find more restaurants, including “Tina Mata’s” where good food and drinks are served daily.
 An hour walk north along the beach from Jiquilillo will take you to the community of Padre Ramos.
-Padre Ramos is located on the beautiful mouth to the largest estuary system in Central America and has several restaurants including “Los Ranchos” and “Bar Zulema”.
+Padre Ramos is located on the beautiful mouth of the estuary and has several restaurants including “Los Ranchos” and “Bar Zulema”.
 “Los Ranchos” is home to the women’s jewelry cooperative.

 Three hours north of Jiquilillo, with a turquoise crater lake and stunning views of Honduras, El Salvador, and the Gulf of Fonseca, is Volcano Cosigüina.
 We can organize guided tours to the volcano, but it is possible to use local bus services and visit the volcano independently from Potosi or the quiet town of Cosigüina.
 Both towns offer affordable accommodation for travelers and nearby natural hot springs and pools are accessible in a day’s hike.
 It is now possible to reach Potosi directly via boat from El Salvador.